 3 Workouts That May Be Good for Digestion

-Because yoga involves bending, folding, arching, stretching and twisting the torso, it can have profound benefits on a person's digestion, says Kelly Clifton Turner, registered yoga teacher and director of education at YogaSix.
+Because yoga involves bending, folding, arching, stretching and twisting your torso, it can have profound benefits on a your digestion, says Kelly Clifton Turner, registered yoga teacher and director of education at YogaSix.

-"All of those actions manipulate the internal organs, including the stomach and intestines, which can help 'move things along,' so to speak," says Clifton Turner.
+"All of those actions manipulate your internal organs, including your stomach and intestines, which can help 'move things along,' so to speak," she tells LIVESTRONG.com.
 "That's one of the many reasons hearing someone break wind in class is not an uncommon occurrence."

 - Sit up tall with your legs crossed.

-- Place your right hand to your left knee and your left hand on the floor behind you as you twist to the left.
+- Place your left hand to your right knee and your right hand on the floor behind you as you twist to the right.

 - Hold for a few breaths before switching sides.

-- Draw one knee into your chest and clasp your hands around your shin (or behind your thigh if you can’t quite reach).
+- Draw your left knee into your chest and clasp your hands around your shin (or behind your thigh if you can’t quite reach).

 - Stay in this position for a few deep breaths, then switch legs.

 This supine (lying on your back) pose can help you get rid of any trapped gas in your abdomen, Turner says.